-Standard deviation is a calculation that determines how much your values or datasets deviate (spread out) from the AVERAGE or MEAN value.
+Standard Deviation in Excel is a statistical metric that determines how much the values in a range of cells deviate from the average or mean value.

 - If the standard deviation is close to 0, it means that the numbers in the data set are similar to each other.
 This makes the average more helpful for understanding the data.

 Standard Deviation Formula in Excel

-Below is the Standard Deviation Formula in Excel has the below-mentioned arguments:
+Standard Deviation Formula in Excel has the below-mentioned arguments:

-The main difference between sample and population is
+The main difference between the sample and population is:

-Sample (STDEV.S): Where “S” stands for “Sample”, Only the sample of the data set is considered from an entire data set (N-1).
+Sample (STDEV.S): Where “S” stands for “Sample”, only a sample of the data set is considered from the entire data set (N-1).